vurentjie/cmp-gl/README.md

 The completion for OpenGL constants (e.g GL_TRIANGLES, GL_VERTEX_ARRAY_SIZE, etc) is also added but the documentation is omitted.

 Currently the completions will display for c/cpp filetypes.
-And are triggered when typing:
-- `gl` for function calls, e.g glEnable
-- `GL_` for prefixed constants

 ---